nathadriele/redshift-to-s3-unload-dag/README.md

-## Redshift to S3 Unload DAG for Apache Airflow
+## Airflow DAG Scripts for Redshift to S3 Unload and S3 to SFTP Transfer

 ### Overview